-Artist Catherine P. O’Neill, featured in the December 2016 issue of Watercolor Artist, shares her watercolor techniques for pouring watercolor and lifting it in stages to create the effect of mist.
-Follow along with her demonstration below, and order your December issue in print or as a download here.
+Artist Catherine P. O’Neill, featured in a past issue of Watercolor Artist, shares her watercolor techniques for pouring watercolor and lifting it in stages to create the effect of mist.
+Follow along with her demonstration below, then subscribe to Watercolor Artist and get a free gift!

 Step 1: To start, I stretched a sheet of Arches 140-lb. cold-pressed paper on Guerrilla Watercolorboard.
 I then covered the bottom third of the paper with frisket ﬁlm and sealed it with masking ﬂuid.
 I wet the top section of the paper and poured quinacridone gold, new gamboge, burnt sienna and French ultramarine blue onto the surface, letting the colors mingle on the paper.
 I lifted some mist with a sponge along the bottom edge, then let this layer dry.